Raiishin/Scrip-Calculator/README.md

 # Scrip-Calculator

-A nodeJS calculator for when there are scrip shares being offered in place of cash dividends\
+Introducing the Share Calculator for Scrip Shares, a powerful and user-friendly app built with Node.js.
+Say goodbye to complex calculations and manual tracking when dealing with scrip shares in place of cash dividends.
+This app simplifies the process by providing an easy-to-use platform that accurately calculates and tracks the value of your script shares.
+Whether you're a seasoned investor or just starting out, the Share Calculator for Script Shares is the perfect tool to help you stay on top of your investments.

 Live Version: https://raiishin.github.io/Scrip-Calculator/

 ## Built with Create React App